ruubytes/Maon.py/README.md

         sudo apt-get install python3-pip ffmpeg opus-tools -y

-To install the necessary dependencies and run Maon, simply execute the `run` script in the main directory of Maon and follow the instructions.
+Next, simpy execute the `run` script in the main directory of Maon and let it install the required python dependencies.
-Once all python dependencies are installed, Maon will ask for the **discord API token** and your **discord ID**.
+Afterwards, Maon will ask for the **discord API token** and your **discord ID**.

 Additional run arguments are `./run noupdate` to skip the update check, and `./run setup` to re-setup the **discord API token** and **discord ID**.